Marqui-13/r3fProjectsPage/README.md

 # React Three Fiber(R3F) Projects Page

 This repository contains the code for my React Three Fiber(R3F) projects page, where I showcase various projects I've worked on.
 Each project is represented by a shader image rendered using Three.js.
+The meat of the code can be found in the App.js file.

 ## Technologies Used